zilliztech/zdoc/versioned_docs/version-byoc/tutorials/get-started/quick-start.md

 - There are two ways to create a collection.
 The first is the quick setup, which only requires you to provide a name and the dimension of the vector field.
 The second is the customized setup, which allows you to customize almost every aspect of the collection.

 - The data insertion process may take some time to complete.
-It is recommended to wait a few seconds after inserting data before conducting similarity searches.
+It is recommended to wait a few seconds after inserting data and before conducting similarity searches.

 - Filter expressions can be used in both search and query requests.
 However, they are mandatory for query requests.